 F. Communicate with local or state law enforcement agencies, if, in the judgment of the school, it is believed that the pursuit of criminal charges or a civil action under Illinois law may be appropriate.

-The Division Head or Director of Co-Curricular Programs, in consultation with the Head of School will:
+The Division Head, Dean of Students, or Director of Co-Curricular Programs, in consultation with the Head of School will:

 A. Identify the specific nature(s) of the incident.